 - 3.70 cumulative English GPA

-Students do not apply for the awards — the Department identifies and contacts the recipients in March.
+Students do not apply for the awards — the Department identifies and contacts the recipients.

 The University also offers a variety of scholarships.
 Interested students should visit the Scholarship Opportunities website for more information.

 As part of our first-year composition program, several sections of ENG 100 are offered as tutored sections, in which tutors provide assistance for those students who wish to receive additional help with their writing inside and outside of class.
 Tutors are drawn by teachers’ recommendations; they are advanced undergraduates who learn how to tutor by enrolling in ENG 405 and they receive a modest stipend.
 Tutoring is invaluable practice for any student who anticipates teaching writing.
 For more details, contact the Director of Composition (KUY 711).